 - Items must be clearly labeled as expired and segregated from non-expired items until they can be appropriately discarded.
 Questions regarding the disposal of hazardous waste should be directed to EHS at EHSHazardousWaste@umich.edu or (734) 763-4568.

-- Information regarding the preparation, storage, and expiration of pharmaceutical grade drugs and sterile fluids can be found in the Guidelines on the Preparation, Storage and Expiration of Injectable Medications.**
+- Information regarding the preparation, storage, and expiration of pharmaceutical grade drugs and sterile fluids can be found in the Guidelines on the Preparation of Injectable Substances and Agents Administered to Animals.**

 **Carprofen Users – Recent information from the federal Office of Laboratory Animal Welfare (OLAW) requires us to rescind the extended “Beyond Use Date” for both diluted and undiluted Carprofen that was first announced in January.
 As such, this agent must be used and discarded according to the manufacturer’s recommendations.
 We deeply apologize for any confusion this guideline retraction has caused.

-The Guidelines on the Preparation, Storage and Expiration of Injectable Medications have been updated to reflect this important change in practice.
+The Guidelines on the Preparation of Injectable Substances and Agents Administered to Animals have been updated to reflect this important change in practice.
 Additional Questions?
 Please consult with your ULAM Faculty Veterinarian.

 - Some pharmaceutics (e.g., items removed from their original container for dilution or combination with other agents) may have a “Use By Date” that differs from the product’s original expiration date.
 When a product’s shelf life is modified (i.e., shortened) based on when the product is opened for use/dilution, use whichever date (either “Use By Date” or “Original Expiration Date”) occurs first to determine the product’s expiration.